 Being a Borderline Introvert

-Prior to being a blogger, a freelance writer, and a home-based entrepreneur, I worked in office environments for around 20 years.
-During that time, I observed a lot of conditions that affect whether a job is stressful, uncomfortable, or distracting.
+Prior to being a blogger, a freelance writer, and a home-based entrepreneur, I worked in busy office environments for around 20 years.
+During that time, I observed a lot of conditions that made my job — and/or the jobs of others — stressful, uncomfortable, or distracting.

-In quite a few jobs, it’s necessary to participate in meetings, deal with difficult clients, and give sales presentations.
+In countless jobs, it’s necessary to participate in meetings, deal with difficult clients, and give sales presentations or progress reports.
 In many work environments, you also have to deal with unreasonable bosses, annoying co-workers, and potentially awkward social situations.